The Apple-1

 In 1976, engineer Steve Wozniak, while working at HP, built the Apple-1 computer from scratch.
 He finished his work in March 1976.
 Together with Steve Jobs and Ronald G. Wayne, both working for Atari, they founded the company Apple Computer that would make history and change the world.
 Because of many inquiries about the value of an Apple-1, here is a short evaluation.

 Former Villa Serra Apartments Steve Wozniak designed the Apple-1.
-Only 200 Apple-1 were produced in total.
+Only 200 Apple-1 units were produced in total.
 According to Steve Wozniak, 175 were originally assembled.

 Former Villa Serra Apartments

-The unusual display section is a result of the so-called 'Computer Converser' which Steve Wozniak and Alex Kamradt designed as a terminal.
-The idea came from an article in the magazine Popular Electronics 1975.
+The unusual display section is a result of the so-called 'Computer Converser', which Steve Wozniak and Alex Kamradt designed as a terminal.
+The idea came from an article in the magazine *Popular Electronics*, 1975.

 PC76